Christian Yelich Player Props: Brewers vs. Giants

-On Friday, Christian Yelich (.639 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers face the San Francisco Giants, whose starting pitcher will be Alex Wood.
-First pitch is at 8:10 PM ET.
+Christian Yelich -- hitting .265 with three doubles, a home run, three walks and three RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the San Francisco Giants, with Logan Webb on the mound, on May 27 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Giants.
+In his most recent game he had a hitless performance (0-for-2) against the Giants.

 Christian Yelich Game Info & Props vs. the Giants